rrovetto/CCSDS-Navigation-Data-Messages-Ontologies/README.md

 # The Family of CCSDS Navigation Data Messages (NDM) Ontologies
-A suite of ontologies for the [CCSDS](https://public.ccsds.org/default.aspx) family of Navigation Data Messages
+A suite of ontologies for the [CCSDS](https://public.ccsds.org/default.aspx) family of Navigation Data Messages.
+The CCSDS NDMs in additional formats, such as RDF, OWL, ORM, CL, supporting the state of the art beyond the currently available formats.

 ## Description